Carlosbogo/MOOEasyTool/Readme.md

 * Correct usage of bounds
 * Code and add many acquisition functions
-    * New acquisition functions
-    * Implement more pretext task for new actiosition functions
 * Implement cmd parameters
 * Code efficient benchmark functions and separate them from ain
 * Implement constrains